cass-community/cass-community.github.io/_software/torchbraid.md

   - Artificial intelligence
 cass_members:
   - LEADS
-description: This package implements a layer-parallel approach to training neural ODEs, and neural networks.
+description: This package implements a layer-parallel approach to training neural ODEs, and neural networks
 long_description: |
     Algorithmically multigrid-in-time is used to expose parallelism in the forward and backward propagation phases used to compute the gradient.